Kaiconure/WindowerLauncher/README.md

 ## Setup and Configuration

-Check out the WindowerLauncher wiki for instructions.
+Check out the WindowerLauncher wiki for information and instructions.
+Here are some starting points for you to browse:

 **Intro**
 - [Introduction to WindowerLauncher](https://github.com/Kaiconure/WindowerLauncher/wiki)